Civil Wedding Requirements in the Philippines

 Valid ID

-Valid IDs are those that verify your identity.
-It should have your name, birth date, and signature.
+Valid IDs show who you are.
+These should have your name, birth date, and signature.
+Examples include:

 • Passport